JuliaData/DataFrames.jl/datastreams.md

 Julia is well-suited to both.
-The DataFrames package handles streaming data by construcing a `DataStream`, which is an iterable object that returns `DataFrame`'s one-by-one in small minibatches.
+The DataFrames package handles streaming data by construcing a `DataStream`, which is an iterable object that returns `DataFrame` one-by-one in small minibatches.
 By default, the minibatches are single rows of data, but this can be easily changed.
 To see how a `DataStream` works, it's easiest to convert an existing `DataFrame` into a `DataStream` using the `DataStream` function: